victorabarros/TermGIFforge/README.md

 - How to force image (cache) update in README.rst on GitHub?
   - run `curl -X PURGE {url of cached badge image}` and refresh the page. [link](https://stackoverflow.com/questions/26898052/how-to-force-image-cache-update-in-readme-rst-on-github)

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance the project.

 ## Support

 <p align="center">